Real estate

 • 3

-Risk-adjusted return is calculated by dividing the total return by the standard deviation of return during the specified time period.
-Standard deviation is a statistic that measures the dispersion of a dataset relative to its mean.
+Risk-adjusted return is calculated by dividing the total return by the standard deviation of return during the specified.

 • 4

-Sources: Invesco Real Estate using real estate data from NCREIF (NPI) and Bloomberg L.P.
-(S&P 500 Index for US equity; Bloomberg US Aggregate Bond Index for US bonds).
-Correlations were calculated from Jan.
-1, 1994 to Dec.
-31, 2023.
-You cannot invest directly in an index.
-Correlation indicates the degree to which two investments have historically moved in the same direction and magnitude.
+Source: Invesco Real Estate using real estate data from NCREIF (NPI) and Bloomberg L.P.
+(S&P 500 Index for US stocks; Bloomberg US Aggregate Bond Index for US bonds).
+Correlations were calculated over the period from Jan.
+1, 1995 to Dec.
+31, 2024.
+Investments cannot be made directly in an index.
+NCREIF data for the NPI Index reflects the returns of a blended portfolio of institutional quality real estate and does not reflect the use of leverage or the impact of management and advisory fees.
+Past performance does not guarantee future results.
 Diversification does not guarantee a profit or eliminate the risk of loss.

 • 5